-Activities Completed During Permit Year 3: Catch basins are inspected as part of the City catch basin cleaning program and notes are made regarding maintenance and upgrades that need to be conducted.
+Activities Completed During Permit Year 4: Catch basins are inspected as part of the City catch basin cleaning program and notes are made regarding maintenance and upgrades that need to be conducted.
 When the data from the catch basin cleaning form was input into the GIS program, a staff member was able to mark any catch basins requiring follow up.

-Outfalls are typically inspected as part of the annual program conducted in Mill Brook and Long Creek.
+Outfalls are typically inspected as part of the annual program conducted in Mill Brook, Long Creek and additional watersheds.
+Any maintenance that is required is recorded and reported to a supervisor at the end of an inspection day.

 The City began conducting ditch inspections in the spring of 2015.
 All tracking programs for these activities allow the inspector to mark the structure as requiring follow up which included maintenance and upgrading.